 To say that fans of this franchise had to be patient for a release date would be an incredible understatement, as Naughty Dog remained tight-lipped about sharing information on the project since it was first revealed at E3 2018.

-However, much to the delight of players around the world, during the September 2019 PlayStation State of Play stream, developers presented their final trailer along with that elusive launch window people had been longing for.
+Much to the delight of players around the world, during the September 2019 PlayStation State of Play stream, developers presented their final trailer along with that elusive launch window people had been longing for.
+However, even after such a prolonged wait, the day we expected to see it on the shelves was changed.

-Sony have officially announced The Last of Us 2 will release on February 21, 2020, debunking previous rumors that slated it for a 2019 launch.
+The Last of Us 2 has been delayed and is now due to be released on May 29, 2020.
+Sony initially announced that the sequel would release on February 21, 2020, debunking previous rumors that slated it for a 2019 launch.

-During the State of Play presentation, they also gave fans what appears to be the final trailer before it hits the shelves.
-Finally, a Joel sighting.
+During the State of Play presentation, they also gave fans what appears to be the final trailer, including the first Joel sighting since the project was announced.

-Not all suggestions regarding the release date were proven to be false, though, as Kotaku's news editor Jason Schreier had previously stated that it was being pushed back to 2020 - and indeed it looks to have been.
+Kotaku's news editor Jason Schreier had previously stated that it was being pushed back to 2020 - and that was indeed the case.
+Fans will now have to wait until May 29, 2020 to get their hands on the new title.

 Of course, the State of Play trailer isn't the only one to have been revealed for the second chapter of The Last of Us.
 As we noted earlier, there was a gameplay trailer showcased at E3 2018, which featured a good look at what the missions in-game are going to look and feel like as well.